Roberto Abbondanzieri: International career

 As a youth, Abbondanzieri represented Argentina in the 1989 FIFA U-17 World Championship.

 Since then, he became a continuous presence in Boca's goal and, in June 2004, he became the goalkeeper for the Argentina national team and has since played in the Copa América 2004 and the South American Qualification for the 2006 FIFA World Cup.

 On 6 May 2006, he was named as a definite squad member for the 2006 World Cup by coach José Pekerman.

 On 30 June 2006, he was injured in the World Cup quarter-finals against hosts Germany, after Argentina had taken a 1–0 lead.
 German striker Miroslav Klose jumped up high for a header while running and collided with Abbondanzieri, with Klose's right leg hitting the Argentinian keeper in the chest.
 Klose, who had looked sideways to watch for the ball in the moments leading up to the collision and thus may not have seen Abbondanzieri, received no penalty.
 Abbondanzieri continued at first but had to be carried off on a stretcher some minutes later, to be replaced by Leo Franco, who later failed to save Klose's equalizing strike in the 80th minute, and the four penalty kicks in the ensuing penalty shootout, which Argentina lost 2–4.

-He continued to be Argentina's first choice goalkeeper under Alfio Basile following the 2006 World Cup.
-He played all six games in the 2007 Copa America in Venezuela as Argentina reached the final, only to lose to Brazil, 3–0.
+His strong performances at the World Cup ensured he continued to be Argentina's first choice goalkeeper under Alfio Basile following the 2006 World Cup.
+He played all six games at the 2007 Copa América in Venezuela as Argentina reached the final, only to lose to Brazil 3–0.
 He remained Basile's goalkeeper through the early stages of qualifying for the 2010 World Cup in South Africa but was forced out injured during a 1–1 draw at home to Paraguay.
-After recovering from his injury, Basile had been replaced by Diego Maradona, who left him off the squad.
+After recovering from his injury, Basile had been replaced by Diego Maradona, who left Abbondanzieri off the squad, with a total of 46 caps for his country.